 2021 NY1 is a very small asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified 2021 NY1 as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

-2021 NY1 orbits the sun every 1,400 days (3.83 years), coming as close as 0.99 AU and reaching as far as 3.90 AU from the sun.
-Based on its brightness and the way it reflects light, 2021 NY1 is probably between 0.133 to 0.297 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus or smaller.
+2021 NY1 orbits the sun every 1,400 days (3.83 years), coming as close as 0.99 AU and reaching as far as 3.92 AU from the sun.
+Based on its brightness and the way it reflects light, 2021 NY1 is probably between 0.114 to 0.255 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a basketball court.

 2021 NY1's orbit is 0.01 AU from Earth's orbit at its closest point.
 This means that its orbit is relatively close to Earth's orbit.